iltars/shared_docs/03. IT Engineering - services/documentation/administration-guide/md/index.md

 The ***__migration-rules.yml*** file is utilized to configure the migration of data from the `common` distribution to the `common` repository for the environment, specifying which files to migrate and the migration process itself.

 > [!WARNING]
-> he files should be located in the directory: `src/main/resources/common`
+> The files should be located in the directory: `src/main/resources/common`

 ***__migration-rules.yml*** must contain the following: